-Study shows premature birth interrupts vital brain development processes leading to reduced cognitive abilitiesMay 20th, 2013 in Neuroscience /
+Study shows premature birth interrupts vital brain development processes leading to reduced cognitive abilitiesMay 20, 2013 in Medicine & Health / Neuroscience

 Researchers from King's College London have for the first time used a novel form of MRI to identify crucial developmental processes in the brain that are vulnerable to the effects of premature birth.
 This new study, published today in the Proceedings of the National Academy of Sciences (PNAS), shows that disruption of these specific processes can have an impact on cognitive function.

 The researchers say the new techniques developed here will enable them to explore how the disruption of key processes can also cause conditions such as autism, and will be used in future studies to test possible treatments to prevent brain damage.